MyNameIsTrez/tiny-json-parser-in-c/README.md

 gcovr --html-details coverage.html
 ```

 You can then view the generated `coverage.html` in your browser.
+You should see that the program has 100% line coverage.

 ## Limitations